DANJONSAN/DANJONSAN/README.md

 - 👀 I’m interested in ... networks and cyber security, as well as gaining knowledge in programming and script writing
 - 🌱 I’m currently learning ... networking and cyber security
 - 💞️ I’m looking to collaborate on ... a project which can help me grow my skills
-- 📫 How to reach me ... jonathan.sanni.js@gmail.com
+- 📫 How to reach me ... jonathan.sanni.js@gmail.com I'm open to working on varied projects, within my capacities

 <!---
 DANJONSAN/DANJONSAN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.